kenjyco/dotfiles/notes.md

 > This assumes a user account has already been created on github, and that the
 > [SSH keys](https://github.com/settings/ssh) have been setup.

+Add the `setup.bash` script to this repository
+- It will create a backup of any existing dotfiles in $HOME (that are not links)
+- It will create symbolic links to the individual dotfiles in the repo

+Add the name of the created backup directory to the `.gitignore` file